Will-Griffin/admin-wiki/Integration-Services/Reports/Book-of-Business.md

 ### 2.1.5 Healthcare Provider Directory (HCPD) EDI274 Integration
 ### Current Status:
-- Development is currently on hold pending DHCS issuing SFTP acount for automation.
-- Monthly file processing as scheduled, no major issues to report.
+- Monthly file processing as scheduled, no issues to report.
+- Automation configuration work is in-progress.
+State DHCS is working on providing a system account and it's related rights and other criteria.
+- New work items have been created for DHCS Companion Guide v3.0 changes.
+DMBI will modify the source data to meet the state's requirements.
+Integration team will work on the items that needs edits in mapping and cardinalities.

 ### Next Steps:
 - None.

-Current Features in Progress
+Current Work Items in Progress
-::: query-table fb0471f7-23a7-469a-ab5c-2fd11b43b486
+::: query-table 3f108067-2ae4-4b9c-ad63-8f90a361bb50
 :::
 Risks
-::: query-table a5613d1f-0048-46aa-a69a-9a9eb1abf9a2
+::: None
 :::

 ## 2.2.
 Operations